mayakraft/math-for-artists/11/index.md

 the importance of the UNIT interval. between 0...1.

 The whole point is to be effortlessly alternate between addition-type operations and multiplication/scaling-type operations.
+The reason this works so well is that you know for certain where the top and bottom bounds will end up. the 1 goes to 1 and 0 goes to 0.

 and one general application is animation curves.
 Lerp is just one kind of interpolation. cosine, cubic, catmull-rom.